cloudcreativity/ddd-modules/docs/guide/infrastructure/publishing-events.md

 :::tip
-If you're writing middleware that is only meant to be used for a specific integration event, do not use the `OutboundEventMiddlewareInterface`.
+If you're writing middleware that is only meant to be used for a specific integration event, do not use the `OutboundEventMiddleware` interface.
 Instead, use the same signature but change the event type-hint to the event class your middleware is designed to be used with.
 :::